The Shelly’s Leg sign, as seen at MOHAI

 Rather than passively accept her fate, Bauman decided to sue the people whom she considered responsible for the accident: the parade sponsors, the man who brought the cannon, and the city for ignoring the loaded weapon at a public event.
 Three long years of legal battles eventually led to a $330,000 out-of-court settlement, awarded in April 1973.

 What she did with the money was directly determined by her closest friends.
-Some time before the accident, Bauman had met Joe McGonagle and Pat Nesser, two gay men who lived in a large house in the Central District with several other gay men.
+Some time before the accident, Bauman had met Joe McGonagle and Pat Nesser, two gay men who lived in a large house in the Central Area with several other gay men.
 The house, known as Villa Mae, was a magnet for the local gay party crowd, and Bauman moved in soon after meeting McGonagle and Nesser.
 Crucially, McGonagle was then co-owner of the Golden Horseshoe, a Pioneer Square gay bar that had thrived during the 1960s, and where Nesser once worked as a bartender.
 After the accident, the three housemates talked about opening a new gay bar with part of Bauman’s settlement money — and very quickly, that dream became a reality.

-Strategically located at the corner of South Main Street and Alaskan Way, Shelly’s Leg featured Seattle’s first professional DJ sound system, with two turntables spinning records non-stop, when that now-standard set-up was still an innovative nightlife novelty.
+Strategically located at the intersection of South Main Street and Alaskan Way, Shelly’s Leg featured Seattle’s first professional DJ sound system, with two turntables spinning records non-stop, when that now-standard set-up remained an innovative nightlife novelty.
 Also featuring 1940s-inspired lounge décor, including fake palm trees and neon lighting, the venue quickly became hugely popular, with lines that stretched around the block seven nights a week.
 Ken Decker, Shelly’s Leg acting manager, explained the disco’s popularity in an August 1975 Seattle Times column by Erik Lacitis:

 “Straight discos don’t have the capability or sensibility to put together something like this.
 We’ve been crowded the past nine months.
 Every night about 9:30 p.m. it’s like three Greyhound buses full of people descending upon us.
 The word is just out this is the place to come and dance.”